The Science of; Why does salt water boil faster?

 A boil is a situation when the heat affects the liquid content in a vessel and produces bubbles of gas that rise to the surface of the liquid, agitating it as they rise.
 This can be experienced as a result of boiling points.

-So, what’s the science behind it?
 There are two mechanisms at work here: the first elevates the boiling point.
-(The higher the boiling point, the more salt you use.)
+The higher the boiling point, the more salt you use.

-A greater boiling point indicates it will take longer to reach boiling point, but once there, any food placed in the water will cook faster.
+A higher boiling point indicates it will take longer to reach the boiling point, but once there, any food placed in the water will cook faster.

 But this is where the second factor comes into the picture.
 Adding salt to water reduces the amount of heat needed to bring it to a boil.
 This means that heating saltwater requires less energy.
-Simply said, saltwater warms up faster, but it must reach a greater temperature to boil (which takes longer).
+Simply put, saltwater warms up faster, but it must reach a greater temperature to boil, which takes longer.

-Do have more questions?
+Do you have more questions?
 You can ask on the uLesson app and get instant answers from expert tutors.
+Keep learning on the uLesson app or use the web version here.

 Leave a Reply